 Baldur’s Gate 3 offers 12 classes at the start of the campaign in a Dungeons and Dragons setting.
-Each of these major classes has its subclasses and Today we’ll be looking at Baldur’s Gate 3 best class.
+Each of these major classes has its subclasses.

 Key Takeaways

-- Baldur’s Gate 3 Features 12 Beginning Classes that each have their own subclasses and playstyles.
+- Baldur’s Gate 3 features 12 Beginning Classes that each have their subclasses and playstyles.

 - Ability checks and attack rolls often use the primary attribute of each class.